Hira Tareen

 Hira Tareen (born 1982) is a Pakistani model and actress.
-Her appearances include Mohabat Subh Ka Sitara Hai, Goya, Tum Kon Piya, Khuda Mera Bhi Hai, Khaas, Zard Zamano Ka Sawera and Choti Choti Batain.
-She has also appeared in 2013 film Seedlings.
+Her TV appearances include Mohabat Subh Ka Sitara Hai, Goya, Tum Kon Piya, Khuda Mera Bhi Hai, Khaas, Zard Zamano Ka Sawera and Choti Choti Batain.
+She has also appeared in the 2013 film Seedlings.

 Personal life

 She is married to actor Ali Safina in 2013, with whom she has one child.